eclipse-cbi/p2repo-sbom/docs/ide-guide.md

 ![](assets/ide-render-index.png)

 This can optionally be automatically opened by the [New SBOM Wizard](#new-sbom-wizard).
-At any later point in time,
+At any later time,
 you can use the context menu's `Open With → Renderer` to open the integrated SBOM renderer.